What is a PLUS Loan?

 - Level Payment Plan: equal monthly payments over the term of the loan

-- Graduated Repayment Plan: two years of interest-only payments, followed by increased payments covering interest and principle for the remainder of the loan
+- Graduated Repayment Plan: two years of interest-only payments, followed by increased payments covering interest and principal for the remainder of the loan

 - Income Contingent Repayment Plan: payments adjusted to the borrower’s income